bcn-medtech/patient_line_family_tree_viewer/README.md

 Clinical platform for managing and processing family data from patients with inherit disorders.

 **Patient line family tree viewer** allows visualizing data from the local file system by simply dragging and dropping a file into the browser.
-We use Excel to model and create our families, only dragging and droping it to the interface, the user can visualize and modify the family playing with the [pedigree tree](https://en.wikipedia.org/wiki/Pedigree_chart).
+An Excel file is used to model and create family data, which can be dragged and dropped into the interface.
+The user can then visualize and modify family data interacting with the [pedigree tree](https://en.wikipedia.org/wiki/Pedigree_chart).

-**Patient line family tree viewer** is **© Universitat Pompeu Fabra 2017**.
+**Patient line family tree viewer** is **© Universitat Pompeu Fabra 2018**.
 Original Developers: *Carlos Yagüe Méndez, Paula Bassagañas, María del Pilar García*
-Contributors: *Begoña Benito, Oscar Cámara, Bart Bijnens.*
+Contributors: *Begoña Benito, Bart Bijnens, Oscar Camara.*

 *This work is partly funded by the Spanish Ministry of Economy and Competitiveness under the María de Maeztu Units of Excellence Program (MDM-2015-0502).*